HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

 ## Usage (As Host)

 1. ~~Install the extension from the Chrome Web Store~~ (Not Available yet)
-    * For now, clone a copy of this repository down and look for instructions online for loading "unpacked extensions" into Chrome or any other Chromium browser.
+    * For now, clone or download a copy of this repository down and look for instructions online for loading "unpacked extensions" into Chrome or any other Chromium browser.
+Load the `extensions` folder.
 2. Go to the Zoom Meeting.
 3. Ensure the Breakout Rooms are already open
 4. Click the extension button in the menu bar to open the popup